 Those interested in becoming CSA members should contact Robin and place a deposit as soon as possible.

 What Will I Get in My Share?

 3RF encourages the tradition of eating with the seasons.
 The following list is not complete, but gives you an idea of what we grow: Spring – spinach, asparagus, radishes, peas, lettuce, green onions, sorrel, rhubarb, strawberries, and garlic scapes.
-Summer – tomatoes, eggplant, peppers, green beans, summer squash, garlic, sweet corn, blackberries and raspberries.
-Fall – broccoli, cabbage, turnips, kale, chard, leeks, potatoes, beets, lettuce, daikon radish, parsnips, pumpkin, winter squash and apples.
+Summer – tomatoes, eggplant, peppers, green beans, summer squash, garlic, sweet corn, beets, blackberries and raspberries.
+Fall – broccoli, cabbage, turnips, kale, chard, leeks, potatoes, lettuce, daikon radish, parsnips, pumpkin, winter squash and apples.
 Herbs like dill, coriander, basil, chives, parsley and peppermint are part of the share .
 When an item is available and how much goes into a share depends on the growing conditions in the field at the time.
 On average, you can expect 5 to 10 pounds of produce weekly, from mid-May to late October.
-Early season bags are much lighter than late season bags.
+Early season bags are lighter than late season bags.
 Here’s a photo of early July share bags with flowers and herbs as well as vegetables.
-Subscribers who opt to work with us, often bring their families to enjoy a morning on the farm.
-We and our interns work alongside CSA members while the chickens squawk, the barn swallows feed their young and our cat Fuzzy looks for someone to pet her.
+We and our interns work together while the chickens squawk, the barn swallows feed their young and our cat Fuzzy looks for someone to pet her.